MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-extensibility.md

 Microsoft 365 compliance solutions help organizations intelligently assess their compliance risks, govern and protect sensitive data, and effectively respond to regulatory requirements.
 Microsoft 365 compliance is rich in extensibility scenarios and enables organizations to adapt, extend, integrate, accelerate, and support their compliance solutions.

-There are two key building blocks of compliance extensibility:
+There are two key building blocks for compliance extensibility:

 - **Data connectors**.
 Use to import and archive non-Microsoft data so you can apply Microsoft 365 protection and governance capabilities to third-party data.